 Article II Jurisdiction

-All WCL students are covered by this Honor Code, and individuals shall be subject to its provisions for any events or incidents that occurred while he or she was a student.
+All WCL students are covered by this Honor Code, and individuals shall be subject to its provisions for any events or incidents that occurred while they were a student.
 For purposes of this Honor Code, WCL students include individuals auditing courses or receiving credit from WCL.

 - In the absence of any conflict with specific items covered by this Honor Code, the American University Code, Policies and Procedures (or any successor) shall be applicable to all individuals subject to the WCL Honor Code.
-Moreover, the standards set forth in the American Bar Association Model Rules of Professional Conduct shall be deemed incorporated in this Honor Code.
-Further, a student should be aware that during his or her participation in any WCL- sponsored or -affiliated program (including but not limited to a clinic, externship, field component, law journal, or co-curricular activity) the conduct standards, rules, or regulations of the relevant court, nonprofit entity, government agency, law journal, or organization will also be applicable.
+Moreover, the standards set forth in the ABA Model Rules of Professional Conduct shall be deemed incorporated in this Honor Code.
+Further, a student should be aware that during their participation in any WCL- sponsored or -affiliated program, including but not limited to a clinic, externship, field component, law journal, or co-curricular activity, the conduct standards, rules, or regulations of the relevant court, nonprofit entity, government agency, law journal, or organization will also be applicable.

 - The Student Conduct Code is the American University’s policy for nonacademic conduct offenses and applies to all students, student groups, and student organizations, including WCL students.
 However, with the exception of conduct described in Article II (D), alleged prohibited conduct by WCL students will be processed under the procedures set forth in this Honor Code.

-- Allegations involving conduct covered by the University’s Discrimination and Non-Title IX Sexual Misconduct Policy and/or the University’s Title IX Sexual Harrassment Policy shall be addressed by representatives (or designees) of the Main Campus under the procedures (including appeals, if any) set forth in the Student Conduct Code of American University and not this Honor Code.
+- Allegations involving conduct covered by the University’s Discrimination and Non-Title IX Sexual Misconduct Policy and/or the University’s Title IX Sexual Harassment Policy shall be addressed by representatives (or designees) of the AU’s main campus under the procedures (including appeals, if any) set forth in the Student Conduct Code of American University and not this Honor Code.

 Article III Honor Code Prosecution Team